dferreira-ds/webapp-otp-code/README.md

 # webapp-otp-code
-This repo contains a simple code to send OTP message via SMS, Voice or WhatsApp
+This repo contains a simple code to send OTP message via SMS, Voice or WhatsApp.

 In order to create a bundle, you will need to install browserify and envify by running:
 ```